 What happens if there are price rises?

-If someone is paying a top up for you, he or she should agree with the care home owner when and how that payment will be reviewed.
+If someone is paying a top up for you, we will advise them if any price rise will require a change in their top-up payment.
 At the point of review, the Care Practitioner will check to ensure we are still paying the amount required to meet your eligible needs.
 Anything over that amount will be your contribution and top up.

 What if I own a property?